 - Minimal peritumoral edema

-- Majority arise in 4th ventricle or midline cerebellum
+- Majority arise in fourth ventricle or midline cerebellum

-- Pineal, CPA cistern, or hemispheric locations are uncommon
+- Pineal, cerebellopontine angle cistern, or hemispheric locations are uncommon

 - Solid-cystic midline posterior fossa mass